 A registrar is a doctor in the middle of their training.
-This is the stage of training, after being a junior doctor, and before being a consultant (boss).
+This is the stage of training, after being a junior doctor, and before being a hospital consultant (aka ‘a boss’).

 This article is about hospital based registrars who wants to be hospital consultants long-term.